$

 The Sellers’ Team @ Fiverr

-For a long time at Fiverr, Sellers did have basic analytics, but until now there had been no array of tools made specifically for the Sellers to help them do what they do better.
-Since joining the Web Design Team at Fiverr one of my first projects was to kick off the “Seller Tools” initiative by designing Seller Coupons.
-My role in this project was to lead all aspects of design (research, wireframing, prototyping, testing) working with the design team, 2 product managers, the UX writing team, the development team and UXR team.
+For a long time at Fiverr, Sellers did have basic analytics, but until now Seller's Tools did not have a dedicated area.
+My role in this project was to lead all aspects of design (research, wireframing, prototyping, testing) for the Seller Coupons initiative. working with the design team, 2 product managers, the UX writing team, the development team and UXR team.

 Our goals for this project were to: